-- Strong ability to prioritize, manage projects, work autonomously as well as on a team.
+- Strong ability to prioritize, manage projects, work autonomously as well as in teams.

 RAN strives to integrate values of equity and fairness into our work, which includes bringing an intentional racial justice analysis to our programmatic work and organizational structure.
 We are seeking candidates who have a commitment to engage in this ongoing process and work with us to create a just and inclusive work environment and world.
 RAN provides all people with equal employment and volunteer opportunities while also staying committed to providing accommodations to applicants and employees with disabilities.
 We encourage applicants of color to apply for this position.

 Benefits include full health coverage for the employee and their partner/family, an employer funded HSA, vision & dental insurance, 4 weeks PTO (increases to 5 weeks after 2 years), and a Simple IRA retirement plan with a 3% fully vested employer match.
-Additionally, after 5 years, staff are eligible for a 3 month fully-paid sabbatical.
+Additionally, after each 5 years of service, staff are eligible for a 12 weeks fully-paid sabbatical.